SAGSA/SystemInfo/README.md

 If you use powershell v5 or later, run powershell command Install-Module -Name Systeminfo -Scope CurrentUser, else
 1. Find your PSModule paths by running $env:PSModulePath.Split(";") in a Powershell prompt
-2. Copy the folder SystemInfo to any one of these paths
+2. Download the archive SysteminfoModule1.0.4.zip and extract to any one of these paths
 3. Restart powershell console
 4. If you have Powershell 3 or higher running the command Get-SystemInfo will automatically import the module, otherwise you'll need to run Import-Module SystemInfo and then run the command.
 ## Help usage